 Apple MacBooks are the most reliable brand of laptop and have been for many years.
-That doesn’t mean they don’t still have an occasional problem though.
+That doesn’t mean they don’t still have an occasional problem, though.
+You can see the other probable MacBook Pro troubleshooting methods from rslonline.

 One of the problems that can pop up is your MacBook Pro screen goes black and unresponsive.
 Let’s look at how to troubleshoot that issue, along with several other common problems.

 What to Do if Your MacBook Pro Screen Goes Black and Unresponsive

 A black screen can happen if your Mac doesn’t turn on at all or it might turn on but the display isn’t coming up for some reason.
 A few different things can cause it.
 You should test each possibility in the following order.
 As reported by many of the top Apple blogs and Macbook service providers, you can walk through the following steps.

 1. Reset the System Management Controller